Hot Limit (song): Information

-Hot Limit was the second time the group was covered a song from another artist, the first being Rosier, a song originally done by the group Luna Sea.
+"Hot Limit" was the second time the group was covered a song from another artist, the first being "Rosier", a song originally done by the band Luna Sea.
 T.M.
 Revolution appears in the promotional video for the single.
 A limited edition release of the single contains the promotional video for the single.
 The idea came to the group while on tour with T.M.
 Revolution's band, abingdon boys school.
 Maki is the lead vocalist for the title track of the single, stating that she wished to put her own original twist on a classic summer theme.
 On May 21 it was announced that three different versions of the song would be available through cell-phone purchase, a special HOT LIMIT introduction version, a Brilliant Summer version as well as a ring tone version of the song released through a QR Code posted on group's official website.
 Three more versions of the song were made available in ring tone format using a different QR Code posted on the group's official website.
 The music video for HOT LIMIT was released on May 26, 2008, exclusively on M-ON music channel.
 A Hot Limit Star Pencil marker will be packed with the special edition releases of the single.

 The single's first day on the Oricon charts had it ranked at the #11 spot.
 This is the highest ranking day for a single from the group since 2006's Enrai ~Tooku ni Aru Akari~ which managed to reach the 9th spot on its third day.
 The single would go on to remain in the top 30 for the rest of the week and take a weekly ranking of #20, eliciting the best sales from a single or album from the group since Enrai's release.
 Due to news of Maki's departure, sales and downloads of the single were bolstered, pushing the single up as much as 10 spots on the Oricon chart.